kevreco/ac/README.md

 # Why?

 Using C is very often frustrating so I'm just planning to create new extension/syntax/construct to get rid of this frustration.
-Other languages addressing this frustration exists however I'm not satified with their direction.
+Other languages addressing this frustration exist however I'm not satified with their direction.

+New language rely on FFI or LLVM to import C projects, however I want AC compiler to compiler C files without external dependencies and without need to create thin a wrapper from AC code.

+In the long run, I want to be able to use AC as scripting language and the compiler should be several times faster than a standard C compiler.
+Some design choice as already been made around this (the preprocessor is done during parsing time, no need to run it beforehand) and future design choice will follow,

 # Features

 ## Currently missing

 Since the project is in a very early stage, almost all features (C or AC) are currently missing.

 You can check to [TODO](docs/TODO.md) list to see what has been implemented already.

 ## Planned

+- Comprehensive preprocessor.
+GCC, MSVC and clang generate the most correct preprocessor output, but all other compilers I tried were generating incorrect output for some tests.
+I will create a pages to compare all the well known compilers.
 - Basic type alias such as:
   - `i8` `i16` `i32` `i64` `i128` for signed integer.
   - `u8` `u16` `u32` `u64` `u128` for unsigned integer.